GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/10.291-300/08.Bliss-of-the-Pure/docs.md

 ---
+title: |
-title: 298.
-Bliss of the Pure
+    298. Bliss of the Pure - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 298.
+Bliss of the Pure.
+O bliss of the pure ones!
+O bliss of the free!
+I've plung'd in the fountain once open'd for me!
+O'er sin and uncleanness exulting I stand, And point to the nailprints in his holy hands, And point to the nailprints in his holy hands.
+    keywords:  |
-    keywords: Christ in Song, Bliss of the Pure, O bliss of the pure ones!,
+        Christ in Song, adventhymnals, advent hymnals, Bliss of the Pure, O bliss of the pure ones!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 298. BLISS OF THE PURE
+####  Christ in Song,

 ```txt
 1.